zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 #####Summary

+Developing a protean service on a platform without traits significantly reduces design options and tends to hide type information about the domain objects.

-As far as the two account adapters are concerned, there is no serious design flaw.
+* As far as the two account adapters are concerned, there is no serious design flaw.
 The combination of inheritance and interface implementation preserves both types in instances (i.e. no object schizophrenia).
 Thus it is possible to check the type of an instance and then to cast it to either `Employee` or `RegisteredUser` to get access to the account specific members.

-An potential problem lurks behind the converting of the `isPremium` property into the `PremiumUser` "trait".
+* An potential problem lurks behind the converting of the `isPremium` property into the `PremiumUser` "trait".
 Such an approach does not scale with the growing number of "IS" properties.
 This is, however, a limitation of the underlying "no-trait" platform.

-Another weakness is the cloning, because the state of the original account instances must be transferred to the new adapted instances.
+* Another weakness is the cloning, because the state of the original account instances must be copied to the new adapted instances.

-The implementations of `DefaultUserMail` as well as of its two specializations `EmployeeUserMail` and `RegisteredUserMail` are pretty straightforward.
+* The implementations of `DefaultUserMail` as well as of its two specializations `EmployeeUserMail` and `RegisteredUserMail` are pretty straightforward.
 The `DefaultUserMail` is designed as a package private abstract class.
 Thus it cannot be instantiated and only classes in from its package can extend it.
 The package contains only two such classes: `EmployeeUserMail` and `RegisteredUserMail`.

-The only flaw is the `getMailOwner` public method introduced in `DefaultUserMail` mediating the access to the underlying user account and which might indicate a loss of user account type information in `DefaultUserMail`'s instances.
+* The only flaw is the `getMailOwner` public method introduced in `DefaultUserMail` mediating the access to the underlying user account and which might indicate a loss of user account type information in `DefaultUserMail`'s instances.
 However, since the type of the account is indirectly carried by the only two subclasses `EmployeeUserMail` and `RegisteredUserMail`, this issue is of a minor importance.

-On the contrary, the `VirusDetector` copes with serious complications caused by the induced object schizophrenia, as described above.
+* On the contrary, the `VirusDetector` copes with serious complications caused by the induced object schizophrenia, as described above.
 Further, until the mail service instances are not wrapped by `VirusDetector`, they preserve their account type information.

-The implementation of the optional fax service `DefaultFaxByMail` also hides the account type.
+* The implementation of the optional fax service `DefaultFaxByMail` also hides the account type.
 Additionally, there is a possibly dangerous assumption that it must be the topmost wrapper.
 Also, the test on premium user cannot be done by type.

-Probably the most problematic component is `AlternatingUserMail`.
+* Probably the most problematic component is `AlternatingUserMail`.
 Besides its serious object schizophrenia stemming from the state pattern used to implement the switching, its most serious flaw is the conditional implementation of `UserFaxByMail`.
 Further, it must be the final wrapper, which is handed over to the mail service client, which is tightly coupled with `AlternatingUserMail`, through which the client can determine the presence of the fax extension and access it.

-The preservation of types when adapting or extending other classes helps loosen the coupling between the instances and their client.
+* The preservation of types when adapting or extending other classes helps loosen the coupling between the instances and their client.
 For example, the user interface would be able to adapt itself to the type of the account and its functionality extensions (such fax-by-mail) just on the basis of the mail service instance's type.

-Unfortunately, the `AlternatingUserMail` interface cannot provide such information, since the `UserMail` interface has no method for getting the type of the user account.
-Thus it would be practically impossible for the client to determine the actual user account type without using some reflection tricks or introducing a new `getUserAccount` method in the `UserMail` interface.
-Both solutions are bad.

-The former would be a plain hack, while the latter purblindly introduces a backward incompatible change to the general contract declared by the `UserMail` interface.
-It would force all UserMail implementations to add the new method even if it would make no sense for them, since some implementation may not wrap any user account object at all.
-Such classes would have to return `null` as an indication there is no underlying user account object.
-Moreover, the return type of the `getUserAccount` method would have to be `Object`, since there is no common ground shared by all potential user accounts; the diversity of user accounts is actually the main presupposition of this case study.

-In general, the presence of various `isSomething` properties may be alarming since it may indicate mixing of "has" and "is" aspects in the design.
+* The presence of various `isSomething` properties may be alarming since it may indicate mixing of "has" and "is" aspects in the design.
 Such properties often exist primarily in persistence models as boolean or enumeration columns since there is no concept of traits in databases.
 In order to avoid the propagation of object schizophrenia through the domain model, such properties should be converted to traits or interfaces.

-However, any attempt to turn categorial properties into types on statically types platforms would lead to the exponential explosion of class declarations described in the previous chapter.